goszpeti/conan-stubs/README.md

 * Generated with mypy via `stubgen -p conans --include-private` to fill up package, so everything resolves
 * model.conan_file is handcrafted and functions are documented with basic descriptions
-* Selectable string values are annotated (e.g. all generators) and scm attribute is fully typehinted as typeddcit
+* Selectable string values are annotated (e.g. all generators) and scm attribute is fully type hinted as TypedDict

+## Why use type stubs instead of the bundled pylint plugin?

+* Only usable with pylint, which is very unperformant and newer tools as Ruff can not work with this
+* Methods are still missing (e.g. tool_requires)
+* No autocomplete from pylint

 ## Limitations